sofmeright/stagefreight-glc/README.md

 ### Docker Registry 1 Config

-Note that you can configure more than 3 by overriding.
+Note that you can configure more than 3 by overriding

 | Name | Required | Default | Description |
 |------|----------|---------|-------------|